-Bob owns units in OZ Investments Fund, which distributed income to him for the year ending 30 June 2009.
+Bob owns units in OZ Investments Fund, which distributed income to him last May.

 The fund gave him a statement showing his distribution included the following capital gains:

 - \$100 calculated using the discount method (grossed-up amount \$200) - \$75 calculated using the indexation method - \$28 calculated using the 'other' method.